It’s all about the Gamification Case Study

 2) Research findings support the impact of levels, points, leaderboards, streaking and visual storytelling to improve participation in crowdsourced assessments.
 Results were significant with an increase of 347% of participants returning for recurrent participation. (compared to control group)

-4) A subsequent research in the same social network service above showed the effects of removing the point based levels, status titles and leaderboards.
-The removal of the game mechanics showed a significant result as across the board activities on the social network service dropped by 52%.
+removal of the game mechanics showed a significant result as across the board activities on the social network service dropped by 52%.

-6) Research findings support the impact of narrative, levels, quests, countdown timers, immediate feedback, guidance systems, visual story telling, surprise events and flow (matching ability and difficulty) to an online tutorial.
+6) Research findings support the impact of narrative, levels, quests, countdown timers, immediate feedback, guidance systems, visual storytelling, surprise events and flow (matching ability and difficulty) to an online tutorial.
 Results were significant with users learning via the gamified tutorial showing increased ability by finishing tasks 135% faster compared to the control group.
-Additionally the users expressed much higher satisfaction in regards to using the system.
+Additionally, the users expressed much higher satisfaction in regards to using the system.

 Every week I hop on a conference call to teach, answer questions, and give feedback to members of Octalysis Prime.
 If you want to take your Gamification practice to the next level, then come join us.